top of page

 Psychotherapy is a collaborative process where a trained therapist helps individuals explore and address emotional, psychological, and behavioral challenges.
 It involves exploring your thoughts, feelings, and experiences in a safe and supportive environment.
 How it works: Initial Assessment: Your therapist will gather information about your challenges and goals.
 Therapeutic Techniques: Based on your needs, the therapist will use approaches like Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), Mindfulness-Based Therapy, Narrative Therapy (NT), Solution-Focused Therapy (SFT), and more.
 Ongoing Sessions: You’ll work together to identify patterns, develop coping skills, and set goals for personal growth.

-• How often should I come to therapy?
+• How often should I attend therapy sessions?

-• What can I expect during the free 15-minute consultation?
+• What should I expect during the free 15-minute consultation?

 If you need to cancel or reschedule a session, we kindly ask for at least 24 hours' notice.
 This allows us to offer the time to someone else who may need it.
 Cancellations made within 24 hours will incur a cancellation fee.
 If you need to reschedule, we will do our best to accommodate a new time that works for you.
-To notify us of any scheduling changes, please free free to email us at atriapsychotherapy.info@gmail.com or call/text at 1-807-699-9858.
+To notify us of any scheduling changes, please email us at salena@atriapsychotherapy.ca or call/text at (647) 233-6169.

 • How many therapy sessions will I need?